 As your experience increases, you will be exposed to other disciplines such as mechanical or civil engineering, and start to develop your technical and commercial leadership skills by becoming involved at project management level.
 Further down the line, you will be encouraged to manage larger projects so that you will eventually be able to lead multidisciplinary teams.

 Many engineers use their engineering experience as a launch pad into other parts of the business to attain senior executive management positions.
 The skills developed as an engineer in ‘making things happen’ are highly sought after.

 Skills engineering graduates need for a career in retail

 As a graduate coming into retail on an accredited engineering development programme you will need to: demonstrate your knowledge and understanding of engineering principles; apply your engineering knowledge practically; develop technical and commercial leadership skills; have good interpersonal skills; and act in a professional manner at all times.
 Working in engineering also requires a degree of flexibility: for example, you may sometimes need to work unusual hours.
 However, the engineering role is constantly changing to keep up with technical developments and there are opportunities to work all over the world if this is something that interests you.

-Mark Hawker has a degree in mechanical engineering from the University of Southampton and is head of engineering at Sainsbury's.
+Thanks to Mark Hawker for his help with this article.
+Mark has a degree in mechanical engineering from the University of Southampton and is head of engineering at Sainsbury's.